relationships-and-communication

 Celebrating Efforts and Achievements

-- Emotional Barriers: Parents and children may struggle to communicate effectively when emotions run high.
+- Emotional Barriers: When emotions run high, both parents and children may struggle to communicate effectively.

-- Time Constraints: Busy schedules can limit the opportunities for meaningful conversations.
+- Time Constraints: Busy schedules limit opportunities for meaningful conversations.

-- Technology Influence: Over-reliance on technology can hinder face-to-face communication.
+- Technology Influence: Over-reliance on devices can diminish face-to-face interaction.

 Emotional Barriers